 EYFS

-Prime areas of Learning
+Prime Areas of learning:

 • Personal, social and emotional development

-• Communication and language development
+• Communication and Language

-• Physical development
+• Physical Development

-Specific areas of learning
+Specific Areas of learning:

 At Godolphin, we acknowledge the four guiding principles that should shape practice: